Huanzhuo/pICA-emu/README.md

 ## How to run this example

+1. Setup the emulator.

-1. Install [comnetsemu](https://git.comnets.net/public-repo/comnetsemu) and copy this folder to ```$COMNETSEMU_DIR/app/pICA-emu```
+2. copy this folder to ```$COMNETSEMU_DIR/app/pICA-emu```

-2. Run the comnetsemu, the following steps should be made in the comnetsemu
+3. Run the comnetsemu, the following steps should be made in the comnetsemu

-3. Move to the directory ```/pICA-emu``` and install docker pica_dev:4 for this application:
+4. Move to the directory ```/pICA-emu``` and install docker pica_dev:4 for this application:

     ```bash
-    $ cd $TOP_DIR/comnetsemu/app/pICA-emu
+    $ cd $TOP_DIR/comnetsemu/app/pICA-emu/docker
-    $ sudo ./docker/build_docker_images.sh
+    $ sudo ./build_docker_images.sh
     ```
-4. Run the topology at first:
+5. Run the topology in the folder ```$TOP_DIR/comnetsemu/app/pICA-emu/```:

     ```bash
     $ sudo python3 ./topo.py
     ```

-5. There will be 5 terminals on the desktop, i.e. 'c1', 's1', 'server', 'client', 'vnf'.
+6. There will be 5 terminals on the desktop, i.e. 'c1', 's1', 'server', 'client', 'vnf'.
 In the following terminals run the following command:

     ```bash
     # in the server terminal